Bonds are rapidly taking over the global investment space, as more investors find unlimited investment options in the bonds market.

 How to Convert Currencies When Trading Bonds

-When dealing with bonds issued in a currency different from the investor’s domestic currency, then having knowledge on how currencies are converted is of importance.
+When dealing with bonds issued in a currency different from the investor’s domestic currency, knowing how currencies are converted is important.
 Since the exchange rate of various currencies varies with time, investors can use online currency calculators.
 When converting the currencies manually, ensure that you have the right exchange rate.

 For example, the exchange rate between GBP and USD is 1.23.
 To change 5000 Pounds into USD, you will multiply 5000 by 1.23, resulting in $6150.